-Fiscal 2023 reporting for BC Hydro
+Fiscal 2024 reporting for BC Hydro

-In accordance with the following sections of PIDA, for the reporting period of December 1, 2022 to March 31, 2023, the following information is reported by BC Hydro:
+In accordance with the following sections of PIDA, for the fiscal year 2024 (April 1, 2023 to March 31, 2024), the following information is reported by BC Hydro:

-Section 38 (1) Disclosures of wrongdoing in respect of BC Hydro 0 Section 38 (2) a. the number of disclosures received, including referrals of disclosures, 0 and the number acted on 0 and not acted on 0 b. the number of investigations commenced as a result of a disclosure 0 i. a description of the wrongdoing, ii. any recommendations, including those made by the Ombudsperson, and iii. any corrective action taken in relation to the wrongdoing or the reasons why no corrective action was taken; 0 d. any other information prescribed by regulation 0
+Section 38 (1) Disclosures of wrongdoing in respect of BC Hydro 0 Section 38 (2) a. the number of disclosures received, including referrals of disclosures, 0 and the number acted on 0 and not acted on 0 b. the number of investigations commenced as a result of a disclosure 0 in the case of an investigation that results in a finding of wrongdoing i. a description of the wrongdoing, ii. any recommendations, including those made by the Ombudsperson, and iii. any corrective action taken in relation to the wrongdoing or the reasons why no corrective action was taken; 0 d. any other information prescribed by regulation 0